guilhermegules/javascript-playground/js-testing/README.md

 [Chai](https://www.chaijs.com/) is a BDD/TDD assertion lib from node and browser

 ### Sinon
-[Sinon](https://sinonjs.org/)Standalone test spies, stubs and mocks for JavaScript.
+[Sinon](https://sinonjs.org/) Standalone test spies, stubs and mocks for JavaScript.
 Works with any unit testing framework.

 ### TDD
 In this exercise TDD was used, so i follow this cicle (create test -> write a function -> pass test -> refactor)